-While researching the Qinghai-Tibet Railway we have learned a lot, which we would like to share with you to save you making some common mistakes.
+While researching the Qinghai-Tibet Railway (the Tibet train) as a way to travel to Tibet, we have learned a lot, which we would like to share with you to save you making some common mistakes.

-A lot of people still think that taking the Tibet train from Beijing is the best way to get acclimatized to Lhasa’s high altitude.
+A lot of people still think that taking the Tibet train from Beijing will acclimate them to Lhasa’s high altitude.

-It makes sense that if you start at near sea level in Beijing and two days later you end up in Lhasa, at 3490 meters (11,450 feet), then the journey is a great way to acclimatize, right?
+It makes sense that if you start at near sea level in Beijing and two days later you end up in Lhasa, at 11,975 feet/3650 meters, then the journey is a great way to acclimatize, right?

 In this post, first we will look at the acclimatization issues, then talk about some of your options.

-Why the Train Journey Itself is Not a Great Way to Acclimate to Lhasa’s Altitude
+Why the Tibet Train Journey Itself is Not a Great Way to Acclimate to Lhasa’s Altitude

 The trip from Beijing to Lhasa takes roughly two days, but you are not spending two days acclimatizing.

-In a nutshell, you are spending too much time at altitudes both too low and too high to help you acclimate to Lhasa’s 3490 m (11,450 ft).
+In a nutshell, you are spending too much time at altitudes both too low and too high to help you acclimate to Lhasa’s 11,975 feet/3650 meters.

 - Yellow: Altitude too low to help acclimatization